fs-linguistics/Fachschaft-Planning/README.md

 ## Next meeting(s):

-- Monday, 15th of July at 6:30PM in Brechtbau room 035
+- Monday, 11th of November at 6:30 PM in Brechtbau room 035

 ## Agenda for next time
-- Moodle,
 - List of books and things in the office,
-- Changing the key code of the office
+- Changing the key code of the office,
+- Game night,
+- Christmas party,
+- Fachschaft merch

 ---